DavidBK/shampoo/Node/Asynchronous-Javascript.md

 Lets create the `callbacks-logging.js` using event handlers.

 1. Create a `event-handler.js`.
-2. Write a code that does the same as the code in [Callbacks Execution order](#execution-order) but using event handlers.
+1. Write a code that does the same as the code in [Callbacks Execution order](#execution-order) but using event handlers.

    Commit and push your changes.

-3. Write a code that does the same as the code in [Callbacks Error Handling](#error-handling) but using event handlers.
+1. Write a code that does the same as the code in [Callbacks Error Handling](#error-handling) but using event handlers.

    Commit and push your changes.

-4. Write a code that does the same as the code in [Callbacks Pass data](#pass-data) but using event handlers.
+1. Write a code that does the same as the code in [Callbacks Pass data](#pass-data) but using event handlers.

    Commit and push your changes.

-5. Write a code that does the same as the code in [Callbacks "Parallel" execution](#parallel-execution) but using event handlers.
-You may add the [After "Parallel" job](#after-parallel-execution---optional).
+1. Write a code that does the same as the code in [Callbacks Concurrent execution](#concurrent-execution) but using event handlers.
+You may add the [After Concurrent job](#after-concurrent-execution---optional).

    Commit and push your changes.